eclipse-vertx/vert.x/core_manual_ruby.md

 #### Writing Request Headers

-To write headers to the request, add them to the Hash returned from the `headers` method:
+To write headers to the request, add them to the MultiMap returned from the `headers` method:

     client = Vertx::HttpClient.new
     client.host = 'foo.com'